 From the seller’s perspective, a large goodwill value means the buyer saw a lot of excess intangible value in the business.
 From the buyer’s standpoint though, a large goodwill value could be a warning sign to investors.

-However, where goodwill really starts to matters is when you have an impairment—the difference between the fair value and carrying value of your company.
+However, where it really starts to matters is when you have a goodwill impairment—the difference between the fair value and carrying value of your company.
 An impairment is an indication that a company has significantly, and permanently, reduced its projections for an acquisition—which is not something investors should take lightly.
 A goodwill impairment is a key indicator that a significant negative event for the future of a company’s business has taken place.

 How is goodwill accounting different from other intangibles?

-While goodwill and intangible assets are sometimes used interchangeably, there are significant differences between the two in the accounting world.
+While goodwill and intangible assets are sometimes used interchangeably, there are significant differences between the two in accounting.

 Intangible assets are those that are non-physical, but identifiable.
 Investors can think of a company’s proprietary technology (such as computer software), copyrights, patents, licensing agreements and website domain names.
 These aren’t things that one can touch, exactly, but it is possible to estimate their value to the enterprise.
 Intangible assets can be bought and sold independently of the business itself.